 food.php

 This file allows the user to visualize the different options of food present in the database, to arrange them by categories, and to filter them using some specified string.
 With these results, the user can specify if he/she likes or dislikes the food.
 The user has an option to like/dislike all the results at once.
-The check boxes like and dislike cannot be select at the same time in a food.
+The check boxes like and dislike cannot both be selected for a single food.

 This page displays five buttons:

-Save: it gets the values in the results of food that the user likes or dislikes and save them in the database.
+Save: gets the values in the results of food that the user likes or dislikes and saves them in the database.

-Filter: it filters the results using a specified string.
+Filter: filters the results using a specified string.

-Next Page: it goes to mealPlan.php.
+Next Page: goes to mealPlan.php.

-Previous Page: it goes to index.php.
+Previous Page: goes to index.php.

-Logout: it redirects to logout.php.
+Logout: redirects to logout.php.

 This page has four functions:

-selectLike: (JavaScript function) it selects all the like checkboxes at once and deselects all the dislikes checkboxes.
+selectLike: (JavaScript function) selects all the like checkboxes at once and deselects all the dislikes checkboxes.

-selectDislike: (JavaScript function) it selects all the dislike checkboxes at once and deselects all the likes checkboxes.
+selectDislike: (JavaScript function) selects all the dislike checkboxes at once and deselects all the likes checkboxes.

-optionLike: (JavaScript function) it is activated when a like check box is selected, and it deselects the dislike checkbox of that food to prevent the selection of both, like and dislike checkboxes.
+optionLike: (JavaScript function) is activated when a like check box is selected, and it deselects the dislike checkbox of that food.

-optionDislike: (JavaScript function) it is activated when a dislike check box is selected, and it deselects the like checkbox of that food to prevent the selection of both, like and dislike checkboxes.
+optionDislike: (JavaScript function) is activated when a dislike check box is selected, and it deselects the like checkbox of that food

 mealPlan.php